Table of Contents

 When connecting to remote system through SSH, user authentication is required.
 There are several possible methods.
 WinGDB currently supports the ones listed below.

 If security is no particular concern (e.g. a computer at home, or in a lab that no unauthorized persons have access to), you can enter the password directly in the login string.
 The format is user:password@hostname:port.
 This will save you from entering the password everytime you start a session.
-But beware, since this method is not secure at all.
-The password will be stored in plain text format.
+But beware, since this method might be insecure.
+WinGDB encrypts passwords when storing settings, although someone can still break the encryption if they want it badly.
 The port is optional, if you do not specify one, default port 22 will be assumed.

 Much more secure (but less convenient) method is letting WinGDB display the password dialog.